actuator-finance/Actuator-Docs/docs/faq.md

   - Risk: HTT holders may need to end stake and incur gas costs to free up HEX for redemption.
   - Mitigation: The protocol implements a community end stake incentive.
 After a 3-day grace period, a portion of stake rewards (up to 10%) is offered to anyone who ends the stake, ensuring timely endings.
 - Mispricing Risk:
   - Risk: HTTs trading at a discount that's significantly higher or lower than expected based on the time value of money and prevailing HEX staking returns.
-This could lead to unfair advantages or disadvantages for buyers or sellers of HTTs.
+This could lead to anomalous advantages or disadvantages for buyers or sellers of HTTs.
   - Mitigation: 'Arbitrage' opportunities exist in both directions:
     - If the discount is too large (HTTs underpriced), users can buy HTTs to lock in higher-than-expected returns.
     - If the discount is too small (HTTs overpriced), users can create new stakes, mint HTTs, and sell them at a premium, a strategy known as "Amplified Stakes".